 Note: If the variant human cDNA performs worse than the reference allele, then this suggests that the variant of interest is deleterious to the protein function.
 If the variant and reference cannot be functionally distinguished, then the allele may be an isomorph (variant that doesn’t affect protein function) or the assay is not sensitive enough to detect subtle differences.

-3.1.4.
-If the variant is found to be a deleterious allele, then further assess the expression and intracellular localization of the reference and variant protein of interest in vivo via western blot, immunofluorescence staining or other methods.
+3.1.5.
+If the variant is found to be a deleterious allele, then further assess the expression and intracellular localization of the reference and variant protein of interest in vivo via western blot, immunofluorescence staining or other methods93.

 Note: If the UAS-human cDNA was generated from an open clone in a pGW-HA.attB vector, then one can use an anti-HA antibody to perform these biochemical and cellular assays.
 If the original clone was a closed clone, then one can test whether commercial antibodies against the human proteins can be used for these assays.
 A difference in expression levels and intracellular localization may reveal how the variant of interest affects protein function.